mongodb/awscdk-resources-mongodbatlas/src/l1-resources/cluster/README.md

 ## Usage

-In order to use this library, you will need to activate this AWS CloudFormation Registry type in your account.
-You can do this via the AWS Management Console or using the [AWS CLI](https://aws.amazon.com/cli/) using the following command:
+In order to use this library, you must activate the following AWS CloudFormation Registry type in your account.
+You can do this via the AWS Management Console or through the [AWS CLI](https://aws.amazon.com/cli/) using the following command:

 ```sh
 aws cloudformation activate-type \